Rana-ElRobi/PCA-on-SNPs/README.md

 # %%%%% Question %%%%%
  NB: values inside are 0 ,1 ,2 !! what it indicate ?
+( Is it score for something ? if yes , What is it ? )

 - $cl
   is a vector of length {n.obs} comprising the case-control status of the observations.